Moodie0079/coursescout/README.md

 4. Restart the server

 The app tracks page views, course searches, and errors.
 Data appears in your Google Analytics dashboard.

+## Feedback Form

+The app includes a user feedback form at `/feedback`.
+To enable email notifications:

+1. Enable 2-Factor Authentication on your Gmail account
+2. Generate an App Password at [myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords)
+3. Add the email configuration to your `.env` file (see Environment Variables section)
+4. Restart the server

+Users can then submit feedback which will be emailed directly to you.

 ## API